A. Limiting the Liability of its Members

 Another requirement of corporations that LLCs don’t have to deal with is holding annual meetings and recording minutes of those meetings.
 Corporations must have an annual meeting with both its shareholders and directors.
 Corporations must also issue stock and appoint directors.
 Issuing stock in itself can be complicated and is governed by securities laws.
 With these additional requirements comes additional fees for legal and accounting expertise.
 LLCs don’t have to deal with those headaches and expenses.

 D. Flexibility With Operations and Ownership

-LLCs provide a lot of flexibility with how they can be managed.
+Another LLC benefits are a lot of flexibility with how they can be managed.
 LLCs can choose to either by member managed or have separate managers.
 With member management, the members of the LLC all of the right to have a say in the day to day management of the business (such as entering into contracts) regardless of their percentage of ownership.

 Separate managers can also be appointed, allowing people who have no membership interest to manage the day to day operations.
 Whichever way works for your LLC, the choice is up to you!